 How much does pet microchipping cost?

 Microchips are incredibly cost effective technology, most implanters charge around £20 to microchip your pet and free services are available in some areas.
-All our microchips come with basic lifetime registration onto Petlog.
+All our microchips come with basic lifetime registration onto Chipworks.
 Should your details change, there is a small charge to amend your information.

 Please click here for more information on Compulsory Microchipping of Dogs.